Tag: technology

 Provisioning

-These tasks will require use of the shell module to run the gcloud command to create the porject and enable the compute engine API.
+These tasks will require use of the shell module to run the gcloud command to create the project and enable the compute engine API.

 YAML